Sibyx/Infos2/README.md

 - create support for multiple last names
 - logging for suplo
 - gui for remove, add end edit for suplo and announcements
+- output with foundation grid for announcements and panels on dashboard

 SUMMARY
 --------------